samysweb/www-teuberdev/content/publication/EWAF23/index.md

 # Legend: 0 = Uncategorized; 1 = Conference paper; 2 = Journal article;
 # 3 = Preprint / Working Paper; 4 = Report; 5 = Book; 6 = Book section;
 # 7 = Thesis; 8 = Patent
-publication_types: ["3"]
+publication_types: ["9"]

 # Publication name and optional abbreviated publication name.
 publication: 2nd European Workshop on Algorithmic Fairness 2023
 publication_short: In EWAF 2023

 abstract: |2-
   This work presents results on the use of Information-Flow tools for the formal verification of algorithmic fairness properties.
-The problem of enforcing secure information-flow was originally studied in the context of information security: If secret information may “flow” through an algorithm in such a way that it can influence the program’s output, we consider that to be insecure information-flow as attackers could potentially observe (parts of) the secret.
+The problem of enforcing secure information-flow was originally studied in the context of information security: If secret information may "flow" through an algorithm in such a way that it can influence the program’s output, we consider that to be insecure information-flow as attackers could potentially observe (parts of) the secret.
 Due to its wide-spread use, there exist numerous tools for analyzing secure information-flow properties.
 Recent work showed that there exists a strong correspondence between secure information-flow and algorithmic fairness:
-  If protected group attributes are treated as secret program inputs, then secure information-flow means that these “secret” attributes cannot influence the result of a program.
+  If protected group attributes are treated as secret program inputs, then secure information-flow means that these "secret" attributes cannot influence the result of a program.
 We demonstrate that off-the-shelf tools for information-flow can be used to formally analyze algorithmic fairness properties including established notions such as (conditional) demographic parity as well as a new quantitative notion named fairness spread.

 # Summary.
 An optional shortened abstract.
 summary: We demonstrate preliminary results on strong connections between Information Flow and Algorithmic Fairness Analysis